You'll love these ooey-gooey Texas Pecan bars!

 - 1½ sticks butter salted (See Recipe Notes), melted

 - Preheat oven to 350ºF

-- Place foil in metal baking dish; spray lightly with oil; set aside
+- Place foil or parchment paper in metal baking dish; spray lightly with oil; set asideoil

-- Melt butter in a small bowl; set aside
+- Melt butter in a small bowl; set aside1 stick butter

 Prepare the Crust

-- In a mixing bowl, combine flour and sugar and melted butter
+- In a mixing bowl, combine flour and sugar and melted butter1¾ cups flour, ½ cup sugar, 1 stick butter

 - Stir until dough begins to form; turn dough out onto counter;

 - Squeeze dough together and place in prepared baking pan